A note on eigenvalue bounds for non-compact manifolds: Introduction

 In 1979 Donnelly and Li \cite{DL} proved a criterion for discrete spectrum of the Laplacian on Riemannian manifolds in terms of decreasing sectional curvature.
 This complemented a result by Weyl for Schr\"odinger operators with increasing potential.

 In particular, let $ M $ be a complete Riemannian manifold and $ \Delta $ be the Laplacian.
-We denote by $ K_{r} $ the supremum of the sectional curvatures at points outside of $ B_{r}(x_{0}) $, the ball of radius $ r $ about some arbitrary base point $ x_{0} $.
-Then the theorem of Donelly/Li reads as follows.
+We denote by $ K_{r} $ the supremum of the sectional curvatures at points \emph{outside} of $ B_{r}(x_{0}) $, the ball of radius $ r $ about some arbitrary base point $ x_{0} $, that is